 Thursdays 12:00-1:00: The fellows are integral to the Stroke Division collaborative discussions aimed at improving our clinical, educational, and research programs.
-This conference includes regular case review and discussion of the Brain Attack Team activities to streamline acute stroke patient flow.
+This meeting includes regular case review and discussion of the Brain Attack Team activities to streamline acute stroke patient flow.

 Vascular Neurology Fellowship Learning Session and Journal Club

-Friday 11:00-12:30: Sessions are attended by vascular neurology fellows, stroke faculty, and other interested faculty and trainees from various divisions (Neurocritical care, Interventional Neuroradiology, etc.) Topics are scheduled through the year to cover all aspects of vascular neurology.
+Friday 11:00-12:00: Sessions are attended by vascular neurology fellows, stroke faculty, and other interested faculty and trainees from various related disciplines (Neurocritical care, Interventional Neuroradiology, etc.) Topics are scheduled through the year to cover all aspects of vascular neurology.
 Many sessions are journal club discussions of either recent articles of interest or seminal vascular neurology trails.
 Discussions focus on study design, research and statistical methods, and how findings will impact clinical decision making.
 Other sessions consist of a presentation by fellows or faculty members or group discussion of a topic of interest.